My first steps in urban exploration

 That's all for these evocations of my earliest memories of urban exploration.

-It will take me several years to rediscover the urbex, first through the Internet in 2004, when I stumbled upon photos of Buffalo Central Station on the Infiltration.org website.
+It will take me some time to rediscover the urbex, first through the Internet in 2004, when I stumbled upon photos of Buffalo Central Station on the Infiltration.org website.
 And finally, at the end of this same decade by pushing back the wastelands with the visit of the Giot Foundry in 2009 and the Asile 666 in 2011.

 img > Fonderie Giot